BarnabasAsha/Degeit/README.md

 ## Degeit
-A landing page for degeit
+A landing page for degeit digital reciept application
-Hngi7 stage 7 task